miron4dev/jviewer/README.md

 ## Configure WildFly locally
 1. Create the "keystore" directory inside standalone/configuration and put jviewer.tk.jks inside.
 2. Copy integration/modules directory into root of your WildFly AS.
-3. Put changed integration/standalone.xml into standalone/configuration directory of your WildFly AS.
+3. Put changed integration/standalone.xml into standalone/configuration directory of your WildFly AS and open it in your favorite editor.
-- Change the keystore and key password in SSL block.
+4. Change the keystore and key password in SSL block:
 ```xml
 <security-realm name="JViewerRealm">
 	<server-identities>